Developable Quad Meshes and Contact Element Nets: Discussion

 \paragraph{Limitations}

 One major limitation of our methods is geometric in nature.
-While an experienced user can generate developables easily, this is more difficult for a user without prior knowledge of the quirks of developable surfaces, even if we support the user's design choices e.g.\ by showing prospective ruling vector fields.
-Our academic implementation currently requires the user to choose weights meaningfully.
+While an experienced user can generate developables easily, this is more difficult for a user without prior knowledge of the quirks of developable surfaces.
+Our implementation currently requires the user to choose weights meaningfully.

 \paragraph{Future Research}